 Something magical happens when you fuse miso and orange together in this low FODMAP orange miso roast veggie & lentil salad.
 Their flavours combine to create an Asian flavour bomb that keeps you going back for more!
-We’ve snuck a vegan protein source of canned lentils into this dish which is low FODMAP in small serves.
+We’ve snuck a vegan protein source of canned lentils into this low FODMAP recipe - canned lentils are low FODMAP in small serves.

 Cooking Note: Make sure you choose a miso paste that doesn't contain bonito!
 Also, choose a GF option if needed.
 You can often find miso paste in the International Aisle of the supermarket or in your local Asian grocery store.

 PS... the prep photo shows what we call a Yam in NZ!

 What do you call them in your country?
 Let us know so we can update our ingredient database.